 Mount Mary University, an urban Catholic University for women sponsored by the School Sisters of Notre Dame, provides an environment for the development of the whole person.
-The University encourages leadership, integrity, and a deep sense of social justice arising from sensitivity to moral
+The University encourages leadership, integrity, and a deep sense of social justice arising from sensitivity to moral values and Christian principles.

-Mount Mary commits itself to excellence in teaching and learning with an emphasis on thinking critically and creatively.
+Mount Mary commits itself to excellence in teaching and learning with an emphasis on thinking critically 2021-2022 Graduate Bulletin -8- August 2021 and creatively.
 The baccalaureate curriculum integrates the liberal arts with career preparation for women of diverse ages and personal circumstances; the programs at the graduate level provide opportunities for both men and women to enhance their professional excellence.